Mixed-integer linear programming (MILP)

 max(A*x - b) % See if entries are not too positive, so have small infeasibility max(abs(Aeq*x - beq)) % See if entries are near enough to zero max(x - ub) % Positive entries are violated bounds max(lb - x) % Positive entries are violated bounds

-does not enforce that
+intlinprog does not enforce that

-solution components be integer-valued when their absolute values exceed 2.1e9
+solution components be integer-valued when their absolute values exceed 2.1e9.

-When your solution has such components, intlinprog
+When your solution has such components, intlinprog warns

 you.
 If you receive this warning, check the solution to see whether